MengRao/pollnet/README.md

 Another thing to note is that pollnet won't print or log any error msg internally, which requires the user to fetch it by `getLastError()` whenever an error occurred.

-TcpClient is a derived class on TcpConnection:
+TcpClient is a derived class from TcpConnection:
 ```c++
 // interface_name can be empty for Socket version
 // call getLastError() if return false